LiangChu1/CosmoChat-UI/README.md

 1. Make sure that the QuantumBot Core project is running first before you move on to the next steps here
 2. Once your done, Open up a new terminal and begin with cloning the repository: `git clone <repository-url>`
 3. Navigate into the root project directory: `cd cosmochat-ui`
-4.
+4. Go to the OpenAI website, create an account, and get access to a project API Key (you will also need to add credit into your account to be able to use OpenAI).
+5. Go to the src/constants/OpenAIKey.jsx and put in your API key there as so: export const OPENAI_API_KEY="XXXXXX";
- Type in `npm install` to install all of the dependencies within this project Then run `npm start`, and then your done!
+6. Type in `npm install` to install all of the dependencies within this project
+7. Then run `npm start`, and then your done!

 ## Screenshot of Pages